-About Biddenden Tractorfest
+About Biddenden Tractorfest and Country Fair

 Tractorfest began in a small way in 2013 on the recreational fields in Biddenden and then transferred to Michael Palmer’s land just outside the village on the road to Sissinghurst.
-It grew substantially year-on-year and moves in 2018 to larger fields beside Woolpack Corner on the road to Tenterden.
+It grew substantially year-on-year and moved in 2018 to larger fields beside Woolpack Corner on the road to Tenterden.

 When the Biddenden Blaze was discontinued, Sue and a group of supporters thought a summer event related to tractors would have appeal While tractors remain central to attracting visitors, the essence of Tractorfest is the provision of a gentle summer day out in a countryside fair setting with nostalgic sights and sounds, varied programmes in the arenas, a large array of craft and other stalls, and plenty of food and drink.
 In 2018 the event attracted over 17,000 visitors.